kubernetes/enhancements/keps/sig-scheduling/6080-dra-derived-attributes/README.md

 ### Risks and Mitigations
 - **Risk**: A new CEL expression needs to be evaluated for each candidate device (in addition to any CEL expressions evaluated for device selectors).
-- **Mitigation**: This evaluation adds a constant time increment to each device evaluation.
-The remainder of the scheduling cycle—including constraint evaluation—remains exactly the same because the derived attribute acts as a standard, non-derived attribute during constraint matching.
+- **Mitigation**: To prevent redundant evaluations of the same expression on a single device (which may be evaluated multiple times or against multiple requests), the scheduler plugin caches both the compiled CEL ASTs and the evaluated derived attribute values for each candidate device.
+Evaluation happens exactly once per candidate device per scheduling cycle, making the latency overhead strictly linear O(N) with the number of candidate devices.

 ## Design Details